How To Make A Weekly Menu Plan

 Step 6.
 Stick to it.

 Get your shopping done and start serving meals based on your weekly menu plan.
 Grab your Main List and make notes about things that didn’t work and what did.
-Perhaps baking a quiche for breakfast on a school day wasn’t such a great idea, but your family loved the chocolate granola you served Saturday morning.
-Next time, consider a double batch of granola for school mornings and make the quiche over the weekend.
+For instance, I learned that baking a quiche on a school day was not my brightest idea.
+So, we started having chocolate granola and I began making extra large batches just for that reason.

 Step 7.
 Repeat.